 The partners of our firm are also all mothers and passionate child advocates and we understand the delicacy and emotionally-charged nature of these situations.

 As your representative, we will partner with you to create a strategy that is unique and appropriate to your situation.
 We will provide you with more than just legal counsel and will walk with you through whatever legal situation you are facing.
 We are familiar with the sensitivity surrounding family law cases involving children and work through each with compassion and care.

 Keep reading to learn more about our CLR services.

 Children are often not of age to express their opinions in a court of law, and there is no need to investigate underlying psychological issues.
-In such a case, having a lawyer or a legal representative for your child is more appropriate than having a child family investigator.
+In such a case, having a lawyer or a legal representative for your child is more appropriate than having a Child Family Investigator (CFI).
 The court will typically appoint a child legal representative or CLR in a case in which there are disputed parenting issues.
 Alternatively, either party may request legal representation for the child or children.

 At Knies, Helland & McPherson, we work very closely with our clients to uncover any facts, such as those presented above.
 It is our goal to ensure that we meet the court’s guidelines for the best interest of the child but are also sensitive to the families with whom we work.

 Once appointed, the CLR has an active role in every aspect of the case.
 Unlike a child family investigator, however, a child legal representative is not a neutral expert who testifies.
 Instead, the CLR is an attorney who examines witnesses and fights for a certain outcome within the court case.
 A CLR is also considered a ‘first among equals’ and is granted greater say on issues including parenting time and responsibilities than any of the parents’ representatives.
 As such, a CLR is often able to work with counsel to negotiate a settlement, as the CLR’s views hold the most weight.